julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 ## Angelica (Angelica archangelica)
 ### The Breath of Life
-Angelica is a holy herb in Europe—warm, expansive, and protective.
-It is one of the best herbs for cold, stagnant wombs in traditional folk systems.
+Angelica is a holy herb in Europe.
+It is warm, expansive, and protective.
+Angelica is one of the best herbs for cold, stagnant wombs in traditional folk systems.

 **Folklore & Magical Use:**
 - Scandinavian midwives burned angelica root to sanctify birthing rooms.